RainmanXdefinite/RainmanXdefinite/README.md

-hi! im a 12 year old developer in japan. i can do some cool stuff in html, css and javascript with no tutorials and no help. check it out! ps. the calculator @ https://rainmanxdefinite.github.io/arts/calculator/index.html is actually following a tutorial. no i am not that advanced yet lol
+hi! im a 12 year old developer. i can do some cool stuff in html, css and javascript with no tutorials and no help. check it out! ps. the calculator @ https://rainmanxdefinite.github.io/arts/calculator/index.html is actually following a tutorial. no i am not that advanced yet lol

 things to check out:
 - javascript calculator https://rainmanxdefinite.github.io/arts/calculator/index.html